j-b-smith/Mario-Party-Scorekeeper/README.md

 - Determine what the player placed on the server-side (1st place goes to the player with the greatest number of stars.
 If two players have equal stars the greatest number of coins will get 1st place)
 - An additional page to show games based on different criteria (includuing a certain player, games with a certain range of stars or coins)

-Below are some short gif's to showcase the current functionality of the application:
+Below are some short gifs that showcase the current functionality of the application:

 Home Screen:
 ![scorekeeper-main-page](https://user-images.githubusercontent.com/26418249/106404119-a4f10000-63ff-11eb-8484-8237569b3a4d.gif)